Recognizing mainboard components of Desktop – Part 2

 4. Requirement of practice

-• Disassemble and rebuild the Desktop step by step and follow the regulations.
+• Disassemble and assemble the Desktop computer step by step and follow the regulations.

-• Observe and record the specifications of the components on the Desktop mainboard.
+• Observe and record the specifications of the components of the motherboard.

 • Complete the practice sheet for lesson 05.